monitisexchange/Monitis-Linux-Scripts/MongoDB-monitor/mongodb_monitor.md

 __Introduction__

  mongodb_monitor.xml is a template for Monitis Monitor Manager.
- It allows to you get statistic data from MongoDB
+ It allows you get statistic data from MongoDB

 __Install/configure__